6.4: Procedures for Addressing Performance, Professionalism and Technical Standards Concerns

 - Placing a student on academic probation with a prescribed and restricted curriculum (including the discontinuation of activities such as extracurricular activities, RA-ships and TA-ships, laboratory research, community service, etc.) for a time period specified by the CP3.

-- Requiring a student to take USMLE Step 1 or Step 2 CK at a specified time, requiring a passing score on such an exam, and/or restricting access to any clerkship until he or she has either taken or received an overall passing score.
+- Requiring a student to take USMLE Step 1 or Step 2 CK at a specified time, requiring a passing score on such an exam, and/or restricting access to any clerkship until they have either taken or received an overall passing score.

 - Placing the student’s enrollment on administrative hold for one or more quarters.